DevMonzer/Recipes-App/README.md

 * React js

+# Description
-# This is a react app to list recipes.
+This is a react app to list recipes.

-# It allows users to create, update, and delete recipes.
+It allows users to create, update, and delete recipes.